AndrewDWhite/webGameLauncher/README.md

 You can start up the [generic plugin](https://github.com/AndrewDWhite/GalaxyGenericImporterPlugin) with the following command.
 `py -3.7-32 generic.py token 8488`

+Once it has loaded you can visit `http://localhost:8080/games` to see your library.
+You may need to refresh a few times until your library has completely loaded depending on the plugin.

 <img width="894" alt="user interface" src="https://user-images.githubusercontent.com/972757/190617998-fb50106d-ec96-42c2-b9a6-7921df6cbce4.png">